Grand juries operate different ways in different states.

 What happens in Wisconsin criminal cases?

-In Wisconsin the majority of criminal cases are begun by a district attorney who files a criminal complaint complaint.
-That criminal complaint serves as notice of what crimes the defendant is facing.
-The criminal complaint states the crime charged, names the defendant, and gives the date, approximate time, and location of the crime.
-The district attorney must present enough evidence to show why the defendant is being charged with the crime.
+Firstly, in Wisconsin, prosecutors begin the majority of criminal cases with the filing of a criminal complaint.
+That criminal complaint serves a few purposes, but mainly as notice of what crimes the defendant is facing.
+Furthermore, the criminal complaint states the crime charged, names the defendant, and gives the date, approximate time, and location of the crime.
+Particularly, prosecutors must present enough evidence to support the fact of the charge in the criminal complaint.
 It must show “probable cause” to believe that the defendant committed the crime charged.
-The criminal complaint itself, within the “four corners” of the document, must contain probable cause.
+Finally, the criminal complaint itself, within the “four corners” of the document, must contain probable cause.
 State v.
 Haugen, 52 Wis.
 2d 791, 191 N.W.2d 12 (1971).

 Upon indictment by a grand jury a complaint shall be issued, as provided by s.
 968.02, upon the person named in the indictment and the person shall be entitled to a preliminary hearing under s.
 970.03, and all proceedings thereafter shall be the same as if the person had been initially charged under s.
 968.02 and had not been indicted by a grand jury.

 In plain language, this means that once a defendant is indicted by a grand jury, the State issues a criminal complaint and the case proceeds through the “normal” procedure discussed above.

 Grand jury and John Doe proceedings are secret hearings where witnesses are subpoenaed to testify.
 These proceedings usually occur when investigators need to take testimony under oath, or when they need to compel a witness to testify in order to gather sufficient evidence to issue a criminal complaint.
 At the hearing the subpoenaed witnesses are asked (sometimes compelled) to provide testimony to the grand jury.